Procurement (including Policy and Regulations)

 Purchases under Contract

-Additional competitive quotations and tenders are not required for goods or services where there exists a contract that was executed following the purchasing policy.
+Additional competitive quotations and tenders are not required for goods or services where there exists a contract that was executed following the Procurement Policy.

 Competitive quotations and tenders are not required for goods or services where: